joshghent/blog/content/blog/homelab-pt1/index.md

 It's worth noting that, on the free plan of Cloudflare, you cannot have wildcard records (e.g., *.ghent.cloud would mean xyz.ghent.cloud and abc.ghent.cloud route to the same place).
 So, to setup new services you have to setup A records with the subdomain you want pointed to your servers IP address.
 This caught me out after having spent hours battling with LetsEncrypt.

 ### Adding NextCloud, N8N and Statping

+In Part 2 I will be discussing getting the VPN setup, GitLab and automation!
+Stay Tuned!